 At this point, you’re convinced that your purchasing process bears the hallmarks of the problems that come from manually-managed RFPs.
 You’re shopping around for RFP management software to streamline your process and gathering information just as you would for any other purchase that your team makes.
 (Maybe you’ll even get meta and run an RFP to find an RFP Management solution!)
-No doubt, you have your own questions that need answering, but here are seven questions you absolutely need to ask before you purchase RFP management software.
+No doubt, you have your own questions that need answering, but here are seven questions you absolutely need to ask in an RFP presentation before purchasing management software.

 1. Does the product have features that will address the

 problems I’m experiencing?